mslonik/Hotstrings/README.md

 triggerstring | hotstring
 ---|---
-title1 | This is very long title of technical document with lots of numeric data which are hard to remember EN 982182 : 12 and is reference in a few places in your newly edited document
+title1 | This is very long title of technical document with lots of numeric data which are hard to remember EN 982182 : 12 and is referenced in a few places in your newly edited document

+---

 * The triggerstring can be used to trigger special symbols / letters / emoji, which are not present on a keyboard.
 Then it can happen that the triggerstring could be longer than actual hotstring.